nmaguiar/openaf-docs/docs/guides/ojobio/kube-node-img-management.md

 > By default the pods will be launched on the 'kube-system' namespace but you can control this using the option 'ns=some-namespace'.

+> You can use the image _nmaguiar/imgutils:lite_ which is smaller than the original _nmaguiar/imgutils_.

 ### Requirements

 You will need to execute *ojob.io/kube/criOps* on a machine where you have *kubectl* correclty configured to access the target Kubernetes cluster with enough permissons to create privileged containers.